COVID-19 is a novel coronavirus that has not been previously identified in humans and can spread from person to person.

 Please be aware some people may have uncommon symptoms like nausea, vomiting, and diarrhea, conjunctivitis, signs of a stroke, or rashes such as hives, blister-type lesions, or blue finger tips and toes.
 Children may present with the signs and symptoms of Kawasaki’s Disease.
 Older individuals may also present with unusual symptoms such as confusion, sleeping more, dizziness, or decreased appetite.

 If your symptoms become severe, call 911.

-Two kinds of tests are available for COVID-19: a diagnostic test (PCR) to identify active infection and a serology test to detect antibodies and assumed immunity.
-MD Now offers both tests at our many South Florida locations.
+Two kinds of tests are currently available for COVID-19: a diagnostic test (PCR swab test) to identify active infection and a serology test to detect antibodies and assumed immunity.
+MD Now offers both tests at our many locations.
 Learn more about our COVID-19 testing capabilities.

 For comprehensive testing information, please visit the CDC website.

 Your results can be viewed through the BioReference Laboratories patient portal.
 Follow the steps below to access your results.

 1. Go to bioreference.com/patient-portal and select PATIENT PORTAL.